dipeshm01/NederlandseTaal/020-spreek.md

 <details> <summary> I like watching news in tv.
 I don't like to watch movies in tv.</summary>
 Ik kijk graag naar nieuws op de televisie.
 Ik kijk niet graag films op de televisie.</details>

+### all about zou

+welke stad zou jij graag willen zien

+> which city would you like to see

+ik zou graag Parijs willen zien

+> i would like to see paris

+Ik zou graag een huis in Rotterdam willen kopen.
+Ik zou graag een huis in Rotterdam kopen. ik zou graag parijs willen zien

+> I would like to buy a house in Rotterdam.
+> I would like to buy a house in Rotterdam.
+> i would like to see paris

+als ik in parijs ben, ga ik om de eifeltoren te zien

 <details><summary>I like to listen to rock music</summary>Ik luister graag naar rockmuziek  </details>

 <details><summary> the weather </summary> het weer </details>